AAEStudy/AutomatedMediation/README.md

 ## Brief Overview

-`AutomatedMediation` is an R package that wraps the Python `pyprocessmacro` implementation of PROCESS model 4 via the `reticulate` package, combining  the superior computational efficiency of python with the workflow convenience and many other advantages of RStudio.
+`AutomatedMediation` is an R package that automatically runs every possible simple mediation analysis between any number of specified variables.
+It wraps the Python `pyprocessmacro` implementation of PROCESS model 4 via the `reticulate` package, leveraging the superior computational efficiency of python's version of the PROCESS macro in combination with workflow convenience and many other advantages of R Studio.

 The main function, `automated_mediation()`, interactively: